felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 You can also configure the bridge to push your catalog into Deliveroo every time it is updated on HubRise.
 For more information, see [Catalog](/apps/deliveroo/configuration#catalog).

-This page explains how you can update your menu on Deliveroo, and what information about HubRise catalogs can be pushed to the platform.
+This page explains how to push your catalog, and what information is sent to Deliveroo.

 ## Populate a HubRise Catalog